deepdoctection/deepdoctection/README.md

 ------------------------------------------------------------------------------------------------------------------------
 # NEW

-Version `v.1.0` includes a major refactor with TensorFlow support removal.
+Version `v.1.0` includes a major refactoring.
 Key changes include:

 * PyTorch-only support for all deep learning models.
+* Decomposition into small sub-packages: dd-core, dd-datasets and deepdoctection
+* Type validations of core data structures
+* New test suite

 ------------------------------------------------------------------------------------------------------------------------